khaldoun-xyz/standard/docs/plan.md

 ### Stage 1: Strengthen Tunis as a talent hub

+At its core, Khaldoun is a technology company that needs to maintain growth for decades.
+Sustaining this core requires access to a supply of highly-educated technologists.
+To that end, we will train ourselves and others to be top technologists.
+And we will do it in Tunis.

-Tunis has the potential to be a hub for training highly talented data specialists
+Tunis has the potential to be a hub for training highly talented technologists
-(data scientists, data engineers, AI specialists, product managers, devops engineers, ...).
+(e.g. data scientists, data engineers, AI specialists, product managers, devops engineers, ...).

-We want to strengthen the belief that talented individuals can come to Tunis to build great data & AI companies.
-This requires setting up a training platform for talented data specialists.
-To that end, Khaldoun will develop open-source products, offer educational material and organise ways to interact with people further along.
+To tap into this potential, we will set up a training platform for talented technologists.
+Khaldoun will develop open-source products, offer educational material and provide learning opportunities - all with the goal to strengthen skills of potential Khaldoun members.

 Our first open-source product is
 <a href="https://lugha.xyz" target="_blank">Lugha</a>.